vflopes/vflopes.github.io/source/about-me/index.md

 date: 2019-04-27 09:52:26
 ---

-I was born in September 1994 in a small town in the interior of Rio de Janeiro (Brazil).
+I was born in September 1994 in Brazil's country side.
 As a child I always had an instinct to explore the unknown.
 My mother says the toys I liked best were workshop tools (and this was stimulated by my father being an electrical engineer).
 I liked to leaf through encyclopedias even though I could not read, seeing the figures and creating my experiments.

 I think my journey with technology started when my parents gave me my first game console: Mega Drive.
 I started thinking about how I could do my games.
 Then I began to study programming and discovered in what galaxy the universe of knowledge I was: IT.